-Senators Kristin Gillibrand (D-NY) Patty Murray (D-WA), Jeanne Shaheen (D-NH), Barbara Boxer (D-CA), and Claire McCaskill (D-MO) are promoting legislation to strip commanders of their rarely-used UCMJ Article 60 authority to overturn court-martial convictions, shifting that power to separate military lawyers without the responsibility for command.
+Senators Kristin Gillibrand (D-NY) Patty Murray (D-WA), Jeanne Shaheen (D-NH), and Barbara Boxer (D-CA), are promoting legislation to strip commanders of their rarely-used UCMJ Article 60 authority to overturn court-martial convictions, shifting that power to separate military lawyers without the responsibility for command.
 This controversial move was sparked when Air Force Lt.
 Gen. Craig Franklin exercised his option as Convening Authority to overturn the sexual assault conviction of a subordinate officer, Air Force Lt.
 Col. James Wilkerson.

 Contrary to early reports, Gen. Franklin put his own career on the line after he had conducted his own thorough review of all evidence and testimony in the 2012 Wilkerson case.
 In a detailed six-page letter, Franklin informed the Secretary of the Air Force that he considered the conviction of Lt.
 Col. Wilkerson to be unjust because of the lack of evidence and contradictions that could not be resolved.
 Feminist critics in Congress nevertheless have insisted that this case justifies abolishing Article 60 of the UCMJ.